jeremymcrae/denovonear/README.md

 #### Identify transcripts containing de novo events
 You can identify transcripts containing de novos events with the `identify_transcripts.py` script.
-This either identifies all transcripts for a gene with one or more de novo events, or identifyies the minimal set of transcripts to contain all de novos (where transcrips are prioritised on the basis of number of de novo events, and length of coding sequence).
+This either identifies all transcripts for a gene with one or more de novo events, or identifies the minimal set of transcripts to contain all de novos (where transcripts are prioritised on the basis of number of de novo events, and length of coding sequence).
 Transcripts can be identified with:
 ```sh